relativitydev/transfer-api-samples/README.md

 ***Required** for Open SSL libraries(libeay32.dll, ssleay32.dll) and the Aspera ASCP.exe**
 ***Extracted** under %TEMP%/Relativity-Transfer/Aspera-Runtime/bin**

+## Build Requirements
+You must have the following installed in order to build the master solution.
+* Visual Studio 2015 + Update 3
+* Paket for Visual Studio v0.38.3
+* NUnit 3 Test Adapter v3.9.0.0 (required to run NUnit3 tests)

+***Note:** Visual Studio 2017 can build the solution but requires executing the 'Install all packages' command from the Paket Dependancies Manager first.**

+## To build the repository using Visual Studio
+1. Open the *Relativity.Transfer.Client.sln* solution
+2. Right click on the paket.dependencies file and then execute Install.
+3. Build the solution.

+## Build the repository using the build scripts
+1. Run build.ps1 for a local build with tests
+2. Use build.ps1 CheckConfigureAwait to scan solution for Await used without ConfigureAwait
+3. Run build.ps1 Help for other avaliable options

+## Dependencies
+The following NuGet packages are required by the TAPI solution:

+* aspera.faspnative (native Aspera engine)
+* dtx.rcc.client32.win (32-bit RCC API)
+* dtx.rcc.client64.win (64-bit RCC API)
+* Newtonsoft.Json
+* Polly
+* ssh.net
+* relativity.faspmanager (Aspera API)
+* Relativity.Logging
+* Relativity.Logging.Interfaces

+***Note:** The RCC packages are only required when using the RCC package library API's.**

+To obtain TAPI libraries, contact [Relativity support](mailto:support@relativity.com).

 ## Supported transfer clients
 The transfer API uses [MEF (Managed Extensibility Framework)](https://docs.microsoft.com/en-us/dotnet/framework/mef/) design to search and construct clients.
 Relativity supports the following clients: